-Environmental sustainability is highly regarded and embedded into the corporate governance framework of the Renuka group whilst managing the natural resources and meeting corporate obligations towards protecting the environment around us.

-Focus on energy management, waste management, maintaining clean business environment, water management are few initiatives taken by the Group during the year.
-We also embarked on "Net Plus" solar power project at our factories by installing roof top solar panels with a view of reducing electricity consumption within the Group.
+Environmental sustainability is highly regarded and embedded into the corporate governance framework of the Renuka Agri Sector whilst managing the natural resources and meeting corporate obligations towards protecting the environment around us.
+Through our organic certified plantation's and factories we ensure that our customers all around the world get organic coconut products which is sustainable in the long term as well.
+Focus on energy management, waste management, maintaining clean business environment, water management are a few initiatives taken by the Group during the year.
+We also embarked on "Net Plus" solar power project at our factory by installing roof top solar panels with a view to reducing electricity consumption within the Group.
+We also provide guidance to farmers on sustainable agricultural practices with the objective of preserving soil health, forestry and bio diversity.

-We have also developed and integrated our sourcing of milk.
-Coconut, corn, soya, rice and spices with our own plantations and farmer networks which comprises mainly of small and medium scale farmers.
-In addition we advocate sustainable agricultural practices with the objective of preserving forestry and bio diversity.

 Management of natural capital is a critical imperative as it accounts for significant portion of our total assets.
-We are heavily dependent on natural resources, water and energy are significantly impacted by climate change in our plantations.
+We are heavily dependent on natural resources, water, energy and are significantly impacted by climate change in our plantations.

-We also seek to manage our consumption of materials, water and energy to reduce cost of production and our impact on the environment.
+We also seek to manage our consumption of materials, water and energy to reduce cost of production and our impacts on the environment.
+Compliance with Central Environmental Authority License, which is obtained by all our factories, is strictly adhered to.